-- 1. Consultants and Counsel are fiduciaries and shall discharge their duties with respect to this fund solely in the interest of the members and benefit recipients with the care, skill, prudence, and diligence under the circumstances then prevailing that a prudent person acting in a like capacity and familiar with such matters would use in the conduct of an enterprise of a like character and with like aims. - 2.
-Counsel shall be liable for any investment decision that is not made in accordance with Investment Objectives and Policies and applicable Interim Directives established by the Board. - 3.
-Qualified Consultants include those professionals with the background, expertise, and demonstrated success as institutional investment consultants for at least ten years, and research/database access, to provide investment program advice, including selection of qualified Counsel. - 4.
+- Consultants and Counsel are fiduciaries and shall discharge their duties with respect to this fund solely in the interest of the members and benefit recipients with the care, skill, prudence, and diligence under the circumstances then prevailing that a prudent person acting in a like capacity and familiar with such matters would use in the conduct of an enterprise of a like character and with like aims. - Counsel shall be liable for any investment decision that is not made in accordance with Investment Objectives and Policies and applicable Interim Directives established by the Board. - Qualified Consultants include those professionals with the background, expertise, and demonstrated success as institutional investment consultants for at least ten years, and research/database access, to provide investment program advice, including selection of qualified Counsel. - 4.
 Qualified Counsel includes SEC registered investment advisors, banks, or insurance companies recognized by the System's Consultant and the Board as providing investment expertise with demonstrated success for at least the prior five years. - 5.
 The Board's hiring process shall include directing Staff and Consultant to: - a.
-Screen manager profiles which shall include, but not be limited to: - Investment style/process - Return/risk criteria - Assets under management - Organization/personnel - Trading capabilities - b.
-Staff shall meet with semi-finalists and recommend finalists for consideration by the Board. - c.
-The Board shall review staff's written recommendations in a public meeting and take action as they deem appropriate. - 6.
+Screen manager profiles which shall include, but not be limited to: - i.
+Investment style/process - ii.
+Return/risk criteria - iii.
+Assets under management - iv.
+Organization/personnel - v.
+Trading capabilities

+- Staff shall meet with semi-finalists and recommend finalists for consideration by the Board. - c.
+The Board shall review Staff's written recommendations in a public meeting and take action as they deem appropriate. - 6.
 Staff and Consultant shall provide evaluations to the Board at any time it is not likely that Counsel will achieve the System's performance objectives.
 The Board shall then take action which may include, but not be limited to, more frequent special reporting, on-site staff reviews, or termination.
-Prior to termination, staff shall notify the custodian of potential action.
-Upon termination staff shall notify the custodian as soon as possible to sever account trading authority as appropriate. - 7.
-No more than 10% of the System's assets shall be managed on a permanent basis by a single investment firm in active strategies.
+Prior to termination, Staff shall notify the custodian of potential action.
+Upon termination Staff shall notify the custodian as soon as possible to sever account trading authority as appropriate. - 7.
+No more than 10% of the System's publicly traded assets shall be managed on a permanent basis by a single investment firm in active strategies.
 A single firm may manage up to 30% of the System's assets on a permanent basis in index strategies.
-No asset manager may oversee more than 30% of the System's assets.
-The System's assets shall not permanently constitute more than 20% of any firm's assets within the asset class (equity, bonds, real estate, or private equity) managed for PERS.
-Staff shall provide an annual report to the Board of assets under management consistent with this policy.

-- 8. Staff shall provide a report to the Board of investment costs including management fees and commission costs annually.

-- 9. Securities and foreign exchange transactions are considered by the Board to be investment decisions.
-As such, they will be carried out at the discretion of Counsel for the benefit of PERS with brokers and dealers qualified to execute institutional orders on an ongoing basis at the best net cost to PERS.
+No asset manager may oversee more than 30% of the System's assets on a permanent basis in index strategies.
+The System's assets shall not permanently constitute more than 20% of any firm's assets within the asset class (equity, bonds, real estate, or private equity) managed for the System.
+Staff shall provide an annual report to the Board of assets under management consistent with this policy. - 8.
+Staff shall provide a report to the Board of investment costs including management fees and commission costs annually. - 9.
+Securities and foreign exchange transactions are considered by the Board to be investment decisions.
+As such, they will be carried out at the discretion of Counsel for the benefit of the System with brokers and dealers qualified to execute institutional orders on an ongoing basis at the best net cost to the System.
 Any commission arrangements (including commission recapture) are to be between the broker and Counsel.
 No person engaged in business as a broker or dealer in securities or who has a direct pecuniary interest in any such business who receives commissions for transactions performed as agent for the Board is eligible for employment as investment counsel for the Board.
-Counsel will select brokers based on:

-- Execution capability;

-- Transaction size/execution difficulty;

-- Research services;

-- Institutional experience/firm infrastructure; and

-- Commission rates.
+Counsel will select brokers based on: - a.
+Execution capability; - b.
+Transaction size/execution difficulty; - c.
+Research services; - d.
+Institutional experience/firm infrastructure; and - e.
+Commission rates.